RichPrescott/Functions/README.md

-# Misc
+# Functions
-Miscellaneous scripts not part of other projects
+Miscellaneous functions not part of other projects